 What if you need a certified translation of a document or a deed?
 Sometimes they are not written in English (or Welsh).
 In this case you should ask a professional translation company to confirm in writing on the document:

-Certifying Documents: How to Get a Certified Copy of a Document in the United Kingdom
+Certifying Documents: How to Certify a Document in the United Kingdom